GuideSalesforceL2ATroubleshooting

 Shared email domain across multiple active accountsL2A_REVIEW_DOMAIN_MULTI_ACCOUNTReview queue — operator picks the correct account or escalates to parent/child logic

-Known_account_map entry points at a legacy accountL2A_SAFE_KNOWN_ACCOUNT_MAP_SINGLE_ACCOUNT (wrong)Update the map entry; re-run scout to invalidate the fingerprint cache
+Known_account_map entry points at a legacy accountL2A_SAFE_KNOWN_ACCOUNT_MAP_SINGLE_ACCOUNT (wrong)Update the map entry; re-run the discovery review to invalidate stale evidence

 Parent account picked when a child should own the leadL2A_REVIEW_PARENT_CHILD_COLLISIONRoute to the parent/child collision page for hierarchy-aware resolution